AvrilLopez/Assignment2_Maria_Avril/README.md

 The project was built with Java 11, so we recomment compiling with Java 11 or higher.

+If the problem arises(UnsupportedClassVersionError) when previewing the file from the Server directory, make sure to change the Project SDK to Java12.
+To do so, navigate to Project structure->Project settings->Project->Project SDK.

 ## Credit

 For some of the classes in the program, mostly Server.java and, some functions and code structure was taken from the modules 6 and 7 course examples, to be specific, from the ChatServer example.